openBackhaul/NetExplorerProxy/spec/additionalDescription/wip/AirInterfaceMappings.md

 #### 1. General interface information

+Related service: */v1/provide-air-interface-general-information-of-devices*

 The following data for all (target) devices should be gathered into the following columns:
 - general information:
   - `mount-name`
   - `uuid`: logical-termination-point/uuid
   - `operational-state`: logical-termination-point/operational-state
   - `local-id`: logical-termination-point/layer-protocol/uuid
-  - `timestamp`: the timestamp from when the data was gathered by the cyclic process and written to NEP cache
+  - `timestamp`: the timestamp from when the data was gathered by the cyclic process and written to NEP cache.
+It just needs to be by a single of the services mentioned in this document.
   - `administrative-state`
   - `original-ltp-name`: related ltp-augment-1-0:ltp-augment-pac/original-ltp-name
 - from air-interface-configuration: